MrPowers/frontend-generators/README.md

 # FrontendGenerators

+This gem can be used to easily set up a [Start Bootstrap](http://startbootstrap.com/template-categories/all/) theme in your Rails application.
+The Start Bootstrap code has fully been modified to follow Rails conventions and it's very easy to customize (Rails partials are awesome!).

-The FrontendGenerators gem lets you easily copy the Bootstrap & Font Awesome css, js, and fonts directly into your application.
+The FrontendGenerators gem also lets you easily copy the Bootstrap & Font Awesome css, js, and fonts directly into your application.
 Most people use [twitter-bootstrap-rails](https://github.com/seyhunak/twitter-bootstrap-rails) and [font-awesome-rails](https://github.com/bokmann/font-awesome-rails) to access these frontend libraries in their code, but I find it much easier to just have the code in my own applications.
 It's easier to examine the source code when it's in your application and you can avoid frusterating Rails asset pipeline bugs with this straightforward setup.
 Annoying bugs are what motivated me to create this gem in the first place.

 ## Installation